chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 	- Raya addresses the guardian as "Chief Benja" of the Heart tribe
 - Chief Benja would taunt Raya by saying aloud his moves ahead of time.
 Raya says she doesn't trust him, moving in contrary.
 But Chief Benja always tells the truth, which causes Raya to fail her blocks and attacks.
 - Ultimately, Benja disarms her.
 However, Raya had actually won: she had one toe on the inner circle platform.
-	- Chief Benja congratulates her daughter, revealing to the audience that he is her father who is training her.
+	- Chief Benja congratulates his daughter, revealing to the audience that he is her father who is training her.
 - Benja awards Raya's success by promoting her to Guardian of the Dragon Gem, as her ancestors before her.
-- This sequence was quite fun, especially the reveal that the masked guardian is her father, and then that Raya beats him and gets promoted.
+- This original sequence was quite fun, especially the reveal that the masked guardian is her father, and then that Raya beats him and gets promoted.
+No critique here.

 ```screenplay
 YOUNG RAYA